Our Contact Information:

-Interested in taking a community engagement course, SOCY 396 in Fall 2021?
+Interested in taking a community engagement course, SOCY 396 in Spring 2022?

-This course is offered in the Fall semester and is taught by Shriver Center Director Michele Wolff.
-This Fall, class will meet virtually, beginning mid-September, Mondays 1-1:50 pm.
+This course is offered in both fall and spring semesters and is taught by Shriver Center Director Michele Wolff.
+This Spring, class will meet virtually, beginning mid-March 2022, Mondays 1-1:50 pm.
 It is offered for up to 3 credits, and is pass/fail.
 For those with a course conflict, Mondays 1-1:50pm, there is an option for an independent study.
 For SOCY 396, 096 Prac Community Service & Learning is a co-requisite!
 The 096 Prac placement must first be established before permission for SOCY 396 will be given.
-When the Fall 2021 syllabus is available, we’ll post it below.

 Applied learning experiences are meaningful to all stakeholders.
 In early 2020, the Carnegie Foundation for the Advancement of Teaching designated UMBC with its distinguished Carnegie Community Engagement Classification.
 Carnegie defines Community Engagement “by essential elements that inform identities, relationships, processes, and outcomes with external partners.”
 Key elements are reciprocity and mutuality/mutual benefit.